ORGANIC LUFFA SPONGE GOURD

 Vines of smooth-skinned varieties produce bright yellow flowers; vines of ridged ones produce white flowers, There are male and female flowers.
 Male flowers grow in clusters; female flowers are the ones that appear by themselves.
 The flowers rely on insects to do the pollinating.

 The Luffa Gourds grow 1 to 2 feet (30 to 60 cm) long and weigh up to 3 pounds (1 1/3 kg.)
-Some varieties will be longer, some squatter.
+Some varieties will be longer, and some squatter.
 The skin ripens from green to yellow or yellowish-brown after a long growing season.
 The flesh inside is white.

 When allowed to fully ripen, the flesh becomes quite fibrous, and then dries out and becomes light, and the rind will be hard.
 The dried-out flesh frees up many small, flat, smooth black seeds, that will rattle inside.

-For eating, Luffa Gourds should be harvested immature while they are still just 1 to 2 inches (2 1/2 to 5 cm) wide, under 6 inches (15 cm) long and the skin is still green.
-Some cultivars are better for eating than others, as some have a bitter-tasting skin.
+For eating, Luffa Gourds should be harvested immaturely while they are still just 1 to 2 inches (2 1/2 to 5 cm) wide, under 6 inches (15 cm) long and the skin is still green.
+Some cultivars are better for eating than others, as some have bitter-tasting skin.
 Good edible varieties include “Edible Ace” (popular in China and Taiwan), “Smooth Beauty”, “Hybrid Jupiter”, “Hybrid Green Glory”, and “Hybrid Asian Pride.”

 The fiber of fully mature Luffa Gourds can be used as a sponge.
-To harvest for a sponge, you peel off the skin or soak in warm water for twenty minutes until the sponge will easily slip away from the rest of the gourd.
+To harvest for a sponge, peel off the skin or soak in warm water for twenty minutes until the sponge will easily slip away from the rest of the gourd.
 Change the water a few times to help prevent the sponge inside from getting stained.
 Ridged ones are harder to peel to get the sponges out of.

-When the fiber piece has been extracted, rinse to wash off any pulp, then remove and discard seeds.
+When the fiber piece has been extracted, rinse to wash off any pulp, then remove and discard the seeds.

 The sponges are tan or light brown, but many like to bleach them in a weak (10%) standard bleach solution for an hour, or in a hydrogen peroxide solution.
 It isn’t necessary to bleach them, though the unbleached sponge can appear “stained” in some areas, bleaching them does ensure that they are clean and sterile for use, free of any insects the eye can’t see, etc.

-Luffa sponges that you buy commercially are grown from special commercial seed and grown under very controlled conditions.
+Luffa sponges that you buy commercially are grown from special commercial seeds and grown under very controlled conditions.
 Most home garden cultivars will produce smaller, fluffier, more flexible sponges that you might be fine with using, though they won’t compete with the commercial ones for quality.

 Ways to Use Luffa Sponges You Won’t Believe

 There are so many luffa sponge benefits.
-Luffa sponges are used for the body, home, and are even edible.
+Luffa sponges are used for the body, and home, and are even edible.

 - Sponges exfoliate